-- ▶ Infrastructure Owner and Operator AS: In the IOO Domain, this system component is mainly a regional actor that provides services related to the automotive and transport domains.
-The service is often based on its own sensors and road/parking etc. infrastructure.
-This actor could for example be a city, road authority, road operator, or parking provider. - ▶ OEM AS: In the Vehicle OEM Domain, OEM backend component managing OEM App, e.g., control allowed connections for the vehicles.
-For some services the OEM AS will act as a proxy and filter for the information flow to/ from the vehicle OEM App. - ▶ OEM App: In the Vehicle OEM Domain, in-vehicle component that implements the service function(s) for the service user.
+- Infrastructure Owner and Operator AS: In the IOO Domain, this system component is mainly a regional actor that provides services related to the automotive and transport domains.
+The service is often based on the interaction with IOO App, which is the infrastructure owned by the IOO.
+This IOO actor could for example be a city, road authority, road operator, or parking provider. - IOO App: In the IOO Domain, this system component is the infrastructure owned by the IOO including road-side equipment, sensors, and road/parking facilities, etc. - OEM AS: In the Vehicle OEM Domain, OEM backend component managing OEM App, e.g., control allowed connections for the vehicles.
+For some services the OEM AS will act as a proxy and filter for the information flow to/ from the vehicle OEM App. - OEM App: In the Vehicle OEM Domain, in-vehicle component that implements the service function(s) for the service user.
 For the service to function, the App needs to receive data from other system components.
 It may implement the function of warning the human driver according to the situation and/or supporting ADAS/AD features in the vehicle.